thepassle/pwa-helpers/README.md

 ## `<pwa-dark-mode>`

 `<pwa-update-available>` is a zero dependency web component that lets users toggle a 'dark' class on the html element, and effectively toggle darkmode on and off.
 It will also persist the preference in local storage.
+This web component should be used in combination with `installDarkModeHandler`.

 When used in combination with `installDarkModeHandler`, you can very easily implement darkmode in your PWA.
-Just call the `installDarkModeHandler` whenever the page loads, and use the `<pwa-dark-mode>` anywhere in your app.
+Just call the `installDarkModeHandler` whenever the page loads to respect either the systems darkmode preference, or if a visitor has already manually set a preference; use that instead, and use the `<pwa-dark-mode>` anywhere in your app to toggle the darkmode state.

 ### Usage